 - Supplier power: The bargaining power of suppliers, or how easily they can drive up prices of supplies in your market

 - Buyer power: The bargaining power of buyers, or the ability of buyers to bring product prices down with their ability to go to another company for goods

 - Threat of substitution: The threat of substitutes, or the existence of alternate products that customers could turn to in the place of your product

 - Threat of new entry: Threat of new entrants, or how easily a new business can establish itself in your market and niche

-Examining each of these forces gives you an overall picture of your competition and the state of your market.
+Examining each of these forces in the five forces analysis template gives you an overall picture of your competition and the state of your market.
 Gathering this information can help you with current or future marketing strategies and project planning, and can let you know if you need to give your products or business model an extra competitive edge.

 How to use the Porter’s Five Forces template in Lucidspark

 Our Porter’s Five Forces template is a simple way to guide an analysis session and combine the resources of your team.
-Simply share the template to our virtual whiteboard and encourage your team members to add their feedback to the appropriate sections.
+Simply share the Porter’s 5 Forces diagram to our virtual whiteboard and encourage your team members to add their feedback to the appropriate sections.

-For instance, team members might start in the competitive rivalry section by adding the names of competitive businesses and then considering how your business compares.
+For instance, team members might start in the competitive rivalry section of the Porter analysis template by adding the names of competitive businesses and then considering how your business compares.
 You can add facts and figures to the appropriate sections, such as current product prices, current supply costs, how often prices have changed within a certain amount of time, how many customers have been lost or gained, and so on.